 Noncredit, 72 hours of lecture, per term, P/NP/SP (Note: This course is the noncredit equivalent of ESL-166.)
+Advisory: ESL-163 or appropriate score on ESL Placement Test.
 This course provides instruction in grammar and writing for intermediate ESL students.